 Please note that Leanne is currently not taking on new clients

-Specialties: General Counselling, Family & Couples, Children and Teenagers, Trauma, Grief, Blended families, Boundaries, Migration, Sexuality, Coaching, Supervision, Faith/ Spirituality, Mediation with families, Workplace boundaries.
+Specialties: General Counselling, Family and Couples Therapy, support for Children and Teenagers, Trauma and Grief, Blended Families, Boundary Setting, Migration issues, Sexuality, Coaching, Supervision, Faith and Spirituality, Mediation for families, and Workplace Boundaries.

 Languages: English & Afrikaans.